retheviper/AsyncServerExample/README.md

 ## Concept

-Some process takes 5 second to finish, and each server need to call the service 10 times.
+Some API takes 5 second to process, and each server need to call the API for 10 times.

 So, call it by async!